Comparing of StoneCastle Financial Corp. (BANX) and The Blackstone Group Inc. (NYSE:BX) | New Business Observer

 Analyst Ratings

-The table shown features the ratings and recommendations for StoneCastle Financial Corp. and The Blackstone Group Inc.
+The next table highlights the delivered recommendations and ratings for StoneCastle Financial Corp. and The Blackstone Group Inc.

 |Sell Ratings